 This looks different for everybody.

-If you’re an introvert, you might find remote work to be quite energising; instead of expending all of your social and emotional energy at work, you can use your workday to focus and nurture the deep-thinking that introversion so often entails.
+If you’re an introvert, you might find remote work to be quite energizing; instead of expending all of your social and emotional energy at work, you can use your workday to focus and nurture the deep-thinking that introversion so often entails.
 But if you’re an extrovert, you might feel like you’ve been cut off at the knees without the regular social interaction you can access at work.

 Extroverted people can successfully work from home too, but in either case, you’ll need to be intentional and proactive about getting your needs met.